jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 .. code-block:: python

   AssertionError: 'Excuse me?!
-Numbers only!
-Please try again...' != 'BOOM!!!'
+Numbers only! try again...' != 'BOOM!!!'

 Lovely!
 The :ref:`if statement<if statements>` in the ``only_takes_numbers`` :ref:`function<functions>` in ``calculator.py`` is doing its job, the :ref:`calculator<how to make a calculator>` only takes numbers